Poles in Lithuania: Statistics

-According to the Lithuanian census of 2021, the Polish minority in Lithuania numbered 183,421 persons or 6.5% of the population of Lithuania.
-It is the largest ethnic minority in modern Lithuania, the second largest being the Russian minority.
+According to the 2021 Lithuanian census, the Polish minority in Lithuania numbered 183,421 persons or 6.5% of the population of Lithuania.
+It is the largest ethnic minority in Lithuania, the second largest being the Russian minority.
 Poles are concentrated in the Vilnius Region.
 Most Poles live in Vilnius County (170,919 people, or 21% of the county's population); Vilnius, the capital of Lithuania, has 85,438 Poles, or 15.4% of the city's population.
-Especially large Polish communities are found in Vilnius District Municipality (46% of the population) and Šalčininkai District Municipality (76%).
+Especially large Polish communities are found in the district municipalities of Vilnius (46% of the population) and Šalčininkai (76%).

 Lithuanian municipalities with a Polish minority exceeding 15% of the total population (according to the 2021 census) are listed in the table below:

 Top 10 cities by number of Poles: